KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

         The logical structure of the database has an impact on the mapping approach to be adopted when creating the multidimensional             model, as well as on query performances.

 If the structure of the relational schema complies with multi-dimensional logics, it will be easier to map the entities of the physical model onto the metadata used in Mondrian schemas.
 Otherwise, if the structure is highly normalized and scarcely dimensional, the mapping process will probably require to force and approximate the model to obtain a multi-dimensional model.
 As said above, Mondrian is a ROLAP tool.
 As such, it maps OLAP structures, such as cubes, dimensions and attributes directly on tables and columns of a relational data base via XMLbased files, called Mondrian schemas.
 Mondrian schemas are treated by Knowage as resources and organized into catalogues.
-Hereafter, an example of Mondrian schema in Mondrian schema example:
+Hereafter, an example of Mondrian schema:

 .. code-block:: xml
    :linenos: